 When Amanda and Kyle found out in February 2018 that they were pregnant, they were elated.
 “It took a lot of work to conceive him,” Amanda said, adding that daughters Brittin and Landry shared in the eager anticipation of another family member.
 In June, Amanda and Kyle had a routine ultrasound to track Barrett’s development, which is when their obstetrician noticed an abnormality in his diaphragm.

 Amanda and Kyle were referred to the Fetal Care Center, a partnership between Barnes-Jewish Hospital, Washington University Physicians and St. Louis Children’s Hospital.
-And that’s where they met Michael Bebbington, MD, a maternal-fetal medicine specialist and the co-director of the Fetal Care Center, and a team of specialists.
+And that’s where they met a team of specialists, including those with maternal-fetal medicine, ultrasound and neonatology.
 After two additional ultrasound tests, Amanda and Kyle were told their baby had CDH.

 “I’m a nurse,” Amanda said.
 “Immediately, I knew exactly what that meant.”

 CDH occurs when the diaphragm, the muscle that separates the chest from the abdomen, fails to close during prenatal development.
 This creates a hole through which abdominal organs can migrate into the chest.
 When that happens, the lungs do not have enough room to develop.
-In Barrett’s case, Bebbington said, “his heart was in the right spot, his stomach was where it was supposed to be, but his kidneys were in his chest.”
+In Barrett’s case, his pediatric surgeon, Jesse Vrecenak, MD, said, “his heart was in the right spot, his stomach was where it was supposed to be, but his kidneys were in his chest.”

 The day of the diagnosis, Sarah Smith, RN, BSN — one of the nurse coordinators working in the Fetal Care Center — called the family at home to see how they were managing and to answer any questions they might have.
 At first, Amanda said, she felt angry and, because she and Kyle had lost earlier pregnancies, they both kept wondering “why us?”
 But it wasn’t too long before Amanda began asking herself, “Why not us?
 We can take care of this baby; we can give him what he needs.”